-Be prepared for unforeseen changes by analyzing previous reports to realizing the repetitive constraints.
+Be prepared for unforeseen changes by analyzing previous reports to realize the repetitive constraints.
 Mark your budget limits with timely alerts on exceeding limits.
-Ensures a project is achievable, measurable, specific, relevant and in the bound of time.
+Ensures a project is achievable, measurable, specific, relevant, and within the bound of time.
 Share the planning and ideas with customized groups in a centralized system making it a more Accountable and Consortium system.

-A construction ERP must be able to handle such diverse elements as resource allocation, payments on milestones, sub-contractor costs and plant and equipment.
-The time at which major cost savings can be achieved is during planning and design for the project.
-The date reports, business intelligence and revision of the project will assist on maintaining control of costs and, of course, margin.
+A construction ERP must be able to handle such diverse elements as resource allocation, payments on milestones, sub-contractor costs, and plant and equipment.
+The time at which major cost savings can be achieved is during the planning and design of the project.
+The date reports, business intelligence, and revision of the project will assist in maintaining control of costs and, of course, margin.